Category list : Assessment

 Stories with this category.

-Good pain assessment in children is crucial for effective management.
+Pain assessment in trauma and orthopaedic patients is complicated by the fact that many cannot communicate verbally.
+Observing behaviour is key and using observational tools can help.
 This article is accompanied by a self-assessment questionnaire so you can test your knowledge after reading it